Elijah Anderson (sociologist): Biography

-After running out of patience, these visitors were typically inclined to draw the color line, not only toward Black people, but to anyone they opposed and felt was deserving of their wrath.
-This peculiar discrimination was often along class, ethnic, gender, and sexual preference lines.
+After running out of patience, these visitors were inclined to draw the color line, not only toward Black people, but occasionally anyone they opposed and felt was deserving of their wrath.
+This peculiar discrimination was rare, and most often made, ethnic, gender, and sexual preference lines.
 But the color line between Blacks and whites was most conspicuous and salient; especially when it was abruptly drawn in a "moment of acute disrespect."
 Black denizens called this "the nigger moment," which is examined in detail at the end of The Cosmopolitan Canopy: Race and Civility in Everyday Life (2011).
-Strikingly, such moments that drew the color line formed the hypothesis and set the stage for Anderson's most recent ethnographic study, which builds on all his previous work, Black in White Space: The Enduring Impact of Color in Everyday Life (2022).
+Strikingly, how, where, and when such moments drew the color line formed the hypothesis and set the stage for Anderson’s most recent ethnographic study, which builds on all his previous work, Black in White Space: The Enduring Impact of Color in Everyday Life (2022).

 Career

+Elijah Anderson is one of the leading urban ethnographers in the United States.

 Anderson worked as an assistant professor of sociology at Swarthmore College (1973–1975).
 In 1975, he joined the University of Pennsylvania faculty where he rose to associate professor in 1981, and to full professor in 1988.
 He was appointed to the Max and Heidi Berry Term Chair in the Social Sciences in 1989, to the Charles and William L. Day Professorship in 1991, and then to Distinguished Professor in 2001.

 Anderson served for many years as the Charles and William L. Day Distinguished Professor of the Social Sciences and Professor of Sociology at the University of Pennsylvania, with a secondary appointment in the Wharton School; in 2008, he was awarded the Charles and William L. Day Distinguished Professor Emeritus of the Social Sciences at the University of Pennsylvania.
 He has also served as visiting professor at Swarthmore College, Princeton University, and Ecole des Etudes Hautes en Science Sociales in Paris, France.